 Intro to Speech, Debate and Mock Trial

-In the spring, we will have an introductory unit on mock trial.
-We will learn about the various types of trials, the rules of evidence, and how to conduct direct and cross-examinations.
-Students will have the opportunity to act as witnesses or attorneys during class trials at the end of the year.
+In the spring, students will start an introductory unit on mock trial.
+Students will be introduced to civil and criminal trials, the rules of evidence, and how to conduct direct and cross-examinations.
+Students will have the opportunity to act as witnesses and/or attorneys during a mock trial held in class in May.